chiragjn/blog/content/Technology/2015_12_04_the-coming-soon-plugin-for-pelican.rst

 :status: published

 Want to keep your pelican blog readers excited with what you are working with?
-I made a small plugin for Pelican which allows you to add "Coming Soon" Status to your blog posts.Your readers will see these articles listed on your blog but not its content.
+I made a small plugin for Pelican which allows you to add "Coming Soon" Status to your blog posts.
+Your readers will see these articles listed on your blog but not its content.

 The plugin is open source and available on `Github`_ .
 Please see the README.md on on Github on how to integrate and use this plugin.